 Born and built in Winston-Salem, Clinical Ink has continued to grow through notable partnerships with major healthcare companies since its conception in 2007.

 Renalytix™: Kidney Disease Prevention

-Speaking of forward thinking—Renalytix™ has it down to a science.
+Speaking of forward-thinking—Renalytix™ has it down to a science.
 This startup uses cutting-edge research and technology to prevent kidney disease before its onset.
 Rather than focusing on the disease itself, Renalytix supports kidney health through risk assessments, disease predictions and clear plans that promote organ and systemic health in the kidneys.

-It found its home in the Innovation Quarter through a partnership with Atrium Health, Wake Forest Baptists Health and Wake Forest School of Medicine to reduce the impact of kidney disease in large populations.
+It found its home in the Innovation Quarter through a partnership with Atrium Health, Wake Forest Baptist Health and Wake Forest School of Medicine to reduce the impact of kidney disease in large populations.
 Working together allows the quad to provide data-driven decision-making and care for individual patients.
 This collaboration is one of several critical partnerships that allows Renalytix to stay at the forefront of cloud-based digital health technology, data integration and data analytics.